frankiejarrett/woocommerce-product-fallbacks/readme.txt

 No. This plugin does not alter your out-of-stock products in any way.

-It simply puts a veneer on your out-of-stock items with items that are in stock so users are presented with something they can purchase immediately.
+It simply puts a veneer on your out-of-stock items with items that are in-stock so visitors are presented with something they can purchase immediately.

 = What happens if the fallback product is also out-of-stock? =